 Useful life: 2000 hours under ideal conditions

-Micro Ridge is an advancement of the contact line design, it lasts about 2x longer than contact line styli such as the MMC1.
-While sapphire has previously been a popular cantilever material of choice for high-end listening, it is more than matched in performance terms by boron.
+Micro Ridge is an advancement of the contact line design.
+It lasts about 2x longer than contact line styli such as the MMC1.
 Boron is better than sapphire for audio quality due to being harder.
 It measures 9.5 Mohs with diamond at 10 Mohs and sapphire at 9 Mohs.
 Since it is harder than sapphire it is also much less likely to break in the event of an accident.
 This specification surpasses all original Bang and Olufsen designs.

 Useful life: 4000 hours under ideal conditions